-What are Reform odds to win Local Elections?
+What are Reform’s odds to win the 2026 Local Elections?

-The Green Party sit second in the market at 15/2, suggesting they could be the closest challengers.
-The Greens have made steady gains in local elections in recent years and continue to build support in urban areas, particularly among younger voters.
-A strong showing could see them outperform expectations once again.
+The Green Party sit second in the market at 15/2.
+The Greens have made steady gains in local elections in recent years and continue to build support in urban areas, particularly among younger voters, following their landmark Gorton and Denton by-election victory earlier this year.

 Labour are further back at 18/1 despite being one of the UK’s main political parties.
 While they remain competitive in many councils, the odds indicate that bookmakers expect them to fall short of topping the national tally, with their vote potentially spread too evenly to secure the most seats overall.